 Fennel is a hardy plant that doesn't succumb easily to disease, but like all plants, it is vulnerable to fungal infections, which produce flecks or discoloration on the leaves and can rot the roots.
 These fungal diseases include:

-- Cercospora leaf blight, which causes brown necrotic spots on the leaves, which eventually wither and die.
+- Cercospora leaf blight, which causes brown necrotic spots on the leaves that eventually wither and die.

 - Downy mildew, a feathery growth on the underside of the leaves.